kobucom/author/README-rep.md

  This again included for every output.
 ```

-In addition to language selectors, you can use version selectors to further select passages of text:
+In addition to language selectors, you can use version selectors to deepen your selection:

 ```
  /ja/